atlasxomics/ATX_epigenomics/analysis/CnT_tutorial.md

 ```

-Create a gene matrix for Seurat object.
+Create a gene matrix for SeuratObject.

 ```{r}